 Standing 90 feet above the gorge of the falls, Rock Mill stands as a testament to the rich agricultural heritage of Fairfield County, whose “fair fields” attracted so many brave pioneers in the late eighteenth and early nineteenth centuries.

-The exterior walls and the four above-grade floors and two sub-floors have been renovated.
-In September 2012, a working replica of the mill’s 26’ diameter all-wood waterwheel was made and installed; it is the largest of its kind in the state.
+Exterior walls and the four above-grade floors and two sub-floors have been renovated.
+In September 2012, a working replica of the 26’-diameter all-wood waterwheel was crafted and installed; it is the largest of its kind in the state.
 In October 2016, work began on installing the milling floor and connecting gearing.
 The work on the milling floor and gears continued through the summer of 2017.
 In 2017, Rock Mill ground grain again for the first time in more than 100 years!
 People from all over the U.S. and beyond visited to see the mill in action.

 Directions and Map

 Rock Mill Park is located at 1429 Rock Mill Place NW, in Lancaster, Ohio.